mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/security/index.md

 dcos security org users grant <service-account-id> dcos:mesos:master:task:app_id:{{ model.serviceName }} create
 ```

-<p class="message--note"><strong>NOTE: </strong> For the permission that allows an app launching tasks which has a form  `dcos:mesos:master:task:app_id:<service name>`, `<service name>` must be equal to the service name specified in options.json or in UI when {{ model.techName }} is installed.
+<p class="message--note"><strong>NOTE: </strong> For the permission that allows an app launching tasks which has a form  <code>dcos:mesos:master:task:app_id:&#60service-name&#62</code>, <tt>&#60service-name&#62</tt> must be equal to the service name specified in the options.json or as entered into the UI when {{ model.techName }} is installed.

 <!-- You can also provision a service account using the UI. -->

-To configure Spark for using created service account and permissions, add the following configuration under `spark` section:
+To configure Spark for using created service account and permissions, add the following configuration under the `spark` section:

 ```json
 "spark": {
     "spark_mesos_principal": "<service-account-id>",